 - Action LU 15.3 Annual General Plan Progress Report.
-Submit an Annual Progress Report on the status of the General Plan implementation to the City Council and to the Office of Planning and Research by April 1 of each year, per Government Code Section 65400. - Action LU 15.4 Specific Plans and Master Plans.
+Submit an Annual Progress Report on the status of the General Plan implementation to the City Council and to the Office of Planning and Research by April 1 of each year, per Government Code Section 65400.
+The Annual Progress Report should also include population projection information. - Action LU 15.4 Specific Plans and Master Plans.
 Review all adopted Specific Plans and Master Plans and determine if updates are needed for consistency with this General Plan or if any out-of-date plans should be retired.